41y08h/fquery/README.md

 );
 ```

-- `enabled` - specifies if the query fetcher function is automatically called when the widget renders, can be used for _dependant queries_
+- `enabled` - specifies if the query fetcher function is automatically called when the widget renders, can be used for _dependent queries_.
-- `cacheDuration` - specifies the duration unused/inactive cache data remains in memory, the cached data will be garbage collected after this duration.
-The longest one will be used when different values are specified in multiple instances of the query.
+- `cacheDuration` - specifies the duration unused/inactive cache data remains in memory; the cached data will be garbage collected after this duration.
+The longest duration will be used when different values are specified in multiple instances of the query.
-- `refetchInterval` - specifies the time interval in which all queries will re-fetch the data, setting it to `null` (default) will turn off re-fetching
+- `refetchInterval` - specifies the time interval in which all queries will refetch the data, setting it to `null` (default) will turn off re-fetching.
 - `refetchOnMount` - specifies the behavior of the query instance when the widget is first built and the data is already available.
-  - `RefetchOnMount.always` - will always re-fetch when the widget is built.
+  - `RefetchOnMount.always` - will always refetch when the widget is built.
-  - `RefetchOnMount.stale` - will fetch the data if it is stale (see `staleDuration`)
+  - `RefetchOnMount.stale` - will fetch the data if it is stale (see `staleDuration`).
-  - `RefetchOnMount.never` - will never re-fetch
+  - `RefetchOnMount.never` - will never refetch.
 - `staleDuration` - specifies the duration until the data becomes stale.
-This value applies to each query instance individually
+This value applies to each query instance individually.

 ### Query invalidation